 Collaborative principles supported by the NWCH procurement vehicle have allowed Willmott Dixon to work extensively with the Greater Manchester Fire Service and North West Ambulance Service, supporting them to understand and actively contribute to the design and operation of a new community fire and ambulance hub.
 This the first joint service Fire and Ambulance station in the region and the pilot for future joined services.

-Built on the site of the existing Wigan Fire Station, the new build, 2 storey, 1,619m² facility includes community rooms, training, NWAS make-ready bays gym, suites, appliance bay, training tower, offices, covered wash down areas, external vehicle canopies and fuel station.
+A new build, 2 storey, 1,619m2 combined fire and ambulance station on the site of the existing Wigan Fire Station.
+Facilities include offices, gym, community rooms, training suites, makeready bay, appliance bay, training tower, covered wash down areas, external vehicle canopies and fuel station.

 Throughout the construction of this joint facility, the main priority was to continue operating from the existing fire station during the entire construction stage.
 To

 maintain the responsiveness of the GMFRS, it required continual customer communication, including flexible works scheduling, to ensure that their needs were

 always met.
 This involved the temporary renovation of an on-site training building, which GMFRS decanted into during the demolition and new build works.

 • Quality of the building scored at 9/10 and 10/10 for value for money by the client

 • 8 local apprentices were employed on this project

 • 17 work placements were undertaken by students at Wigan and Leigh College